-What is the Bayeux Tapestry and what story does it tell?
+The Bayeux Tapestry: what is it, why was it made and what story does it tell?

 The Bayeux Tapestry tells one of the most famous stories in British history – that of the Norman Conquest of England in 1066, particularly the battle of Hastings, which took place on 14 October 1066.

 The Bayeux Tapestry is not a tapestry at all, but rather an embroidery.
-A tapestry is something that’s woven on a loom, whereas an embroidery is thread stitched onto a cloth background.
-The tapestry is some 68m long and is composed of several panels that were produced separately and then eventually sewn together to form one long whole.
-In one case the joining of the panels is inexpertly done, as the marginal lines don’t match up precisely.
+It is some 68m long and is composed of several panels that were produced separately and then eventually sewn together to form one long whole.

-The tapestry tells the story of the Norman Conquest of England in 1066.
-The action actually starts a couple of years before the set-piece battle of Hastings, with a discussion between England’s King Edward, the Confessor, and his leading noble (who was also his brother-in-law), Harold Godwinson.
+The action actually starts a couple of years before the set-piece battle of Hastings, with a discussion between England’s King, Edward the Confessor, and his leading noble (who was also his brother-in-law), Harold Godwinson.
 The upshot of that conversation is that Harold sets off on a ship to France.
 He is shipwrecked and captured by a local nobleman there, and then is transferred into the hands of the powerful Duke William of Normandy.
 Curiously, they then head off together on a military adventure in Brittany, which Harold seems to enthusiastically take part in.